eurogiciel-oss/Tizen-development-report/README.md

 	get-status-loop <path_to_local_repo> <input_file> <invalid_bugs_list>

-<input_file> is a text file containing the bug ID and the corresponding project
+* "input_file" is a text file containing the bug ID and the corresponding project

-<invalid_bugs_list> is a list of invalid bugs, it is made to refer to the bugs closed as invalid in Jira (or any bugs that are closed without a fix)
+* "invalid_bugs_list" is a list of invalid bugs, it is made to refer to the bugs closed as invalid in Jira (or any bugs that are closed without a fix)

+# Mechanism

+* Check the bug ID against a list of invalid bugs
+* Query GErrit to get a status
+* If the status is "MERGED", check against the local repo whether it is submitted and accepted or not.

 # Internal scripts

 Those scripts are used by the main script "get-status-loop" but can also be run on their own.

-get-status
+* get-status
 Return the status of a single bug

-get-gerrit-info
+* get-gerrit-info

-Return the result of a query to Gerrit filtered with a regexp.
+Return the result of a per project query to Gerrit filtered with a regexp.

-get-commit
+* get-commit
 Return the commit associated with a changeID

-get-repo-status
+* get-repo-status
 Return the status of a merged commit; status are MERGED, SUBMITTED, ACCEPTED.

 # TO DO

-* Add an install script or a Makefile
 * Allow usage of alternate json parsers (underscore-cli https://github.com/ddopson/underscore-cli)
 * Add a script that return stats from a csv file
 * Add more fields in the csv file (gerrit-owner...)